google/copybara/docs/reference.md

 #### Remove confidential blocks:

-This example removes blocks of text/code that are confidential and that we don't want to export to a public repository
+This example removes blocks of text/code that are confidential and thus shouldn'tbe exported to a public repository.

 ```python
 core.replace(